vendia/examples/workshops/smart-contract/solutions/milestone7a-solutions/Milestone7a-solutions.md

-# Milestone 6a - Enrichment Input Query & Ouput Mutation
+# Milestone 7a - Validation Input Query & Ouput Mutation

 ## Answer to Questions